-The majority of our operations are based in the U.S., and accordingly, the majority of our transactions are denominated in U.S. Dollars.
+The majority of our operations are based in the U.S. and, accordingly, the majority of our transactions are denominated in U.S. Dollars.
 However, we have foreign-based operations where transactions are denominated in foreign currencies and are subject to market risk with respect to fluctuations in the relative value of foreign currencies.
 Our primary foreign currency exposures relate to our short-term intercompany balances with our foreign subsidiaries and accounts receivable and cash valued in the United Kingdom in U.S. Dollars or Euros.
-Our primary foreign subsidiaries have functional currencies denominated in the British Pound and the Euro, and foreign denominated assets and liabilities are re-measured each reporting period with any exchange gains and losses recorded in our consolidated income statements.
+Our primary foreign subsidiaries have functional currencies denominated in the British Pound and Euro, and foreign denominated assets and liabilities are remeasured each reporting period with any exchange gains and losses recorded in our consolidated income statements.
 We continue to manage our foreign currency exchange exposure through frequent settling of intercompany account balances and by self-hedging movements in exchange rates between the value of the U.S. Dollar and foreign currencies and the Euro and the British Pound.
-Holding all other variables constant, fluctuations in foreign exchange rates may impact reported revenues and expenses significantly, based on currency exposures at June 29, 2013.
-A hypothetical 10% movement in foreign exchange rates would have effected our income before provision for income taxes for the second quarter of fiscal 2013 by approximately \$0.1 million.
+Additionally, the multi-currency facility that we entered into on April 24, 2013 helps us reduce such foreign exchange exposures.
+Holding all other variables constant, fluctuations in foreign exchange rates may impact reported revenues and expenses significantly, based on currency exposures at September 28, 2013.
+A hypothetical 10% movement in foreign exchange rates would rates would have affected our income before provision for income taxes for the third quarter of fiscal 2013 by approximately \$0.1 million.
 However, actual gains and losses in the future could differ materially from this analysis based on the timing and amount of both foreign currency exchange rate movements and our actual exposure.

 From time to time, we may use derivative instruments to manage the risk of exchange rate fluctuations.
-However, at June 29, 2013, we had no outstanding derivative instruments.
+However, at September 28, 2013, we had no outstanding derivative instruments.
 We do not use derivative instruments for trading or speculative purposes.